Brooks Conrad: Atlanta Braves

 In game three of the 2010 NLDS, Conrad made three errors in a loss to the San Francisco Giants, who would eventually go on to win the World Series.
 His second error, in the second inning, let in a Giants' run.
 His third error was far more important.
 After Eric Hinske hit a two-run, eighth inning pinch-hit home run to put the Braves ahead by one run, Conrad let a ball go between his legs in the top of the ninth.
 This error allowed the game-winning run to score.
 The Giants took a 2–1 series-lead.
 Conrad's three errors tied a Division Series record.
 Conrad was replaced by veteran third baseman Troy Glaus in game four, but did not appear as a pinch-hitter in the game, a series-clinching win for the Giants.
 The infielder committed eight errors in his final seven games of the year.
 The Giants went on to win the World Series.

 On May 1, 2011, in a game against the St. Louis Cardinals, Conrad came off the bench to hit a game-winning single in the bottom of the 9th inning to give the Braves a 6–5 victory.
 Later in the month on May 25 in a game against the Pittsburgh Pirates, Conrad launched a go-ahead and ultimately game-winning 2-run homer in the 11th inning.
+He made 92 total appearances for the Braves during the 2011 campaign, slashing .223/.325/.388 with four home runs, 13 RBI, and two stolen bases.
+On December 13, Conrad was non-tendered by the Braves, and became a free agent.